-As Chair of the Senate Energy and Natural Resources Committee, Senator Wyden has continued to push for a national energy policy that focuses on domestic production, renewability, carbon reduction and protections for energy consumers.
+As a senior member of the Senate Energy and Natural Resources Committee, Senator Wyden has continued to push for a national energy policy that focuses on domestic production, renewability, carbon reduction and protections for energy consumers.

 Senator Wyden was the first Senator to request a Federal Energy Regulatory Commission (FERC) investigation of Enron, uncovering the smoking gun memos that proved their schemes to inflate West Coast energy prices.
 His investigations of oil company activities exposed efforts to constrain domestic supply and drive up prices for consumers.
 His oversight of the Minerals Management Service uncovered severe ethical lapses and led to new rules and an overhaul of the agency.